-(a) Within twenty-four (24) hours after issuance of an order pursuant to § 39-17-1367, the clerk of the court shall enter any risk protection order into the uniform casereporting system.

-(b) Within twenty-four (24) hours after issuance, the clerk of the court shall forward a copy of an order issued pursuant to § 39-17-1367 to the appropriate law enforcement agency specified in the order.
+- (a) Within twenty-four (24) hours after issuance of an order pursuant to § 39-17-1367, the clerk of the court shall enter any temporary mental health order of protection into the uniform case reporting system. - (b) Within twenty-four (24) hours after issuance, the clerk of the court shall forward a copy of an order issued pursuant to § 39-17-1367 to the appropriate law enforcement agency specified in the order.
 Upon receipt of the copy of the order, the law enforcement agency shall enter the order into the national crime information center and similar state databases.
-The order must remain in each system for the period stated in the order, and the law enforcement agency may only remove an order from the systems which has ended or has been vacated.
+The order must remain in each system for the period stated in the order, and the law enforcement agency may only remove an order from the systems that has ended or has been vacated.
 Entry of the order into the national crime information center and similar state databases constitutes notice to all law enforcement agencies of the existence of the order.
 The order is fully enforceable in any county in this state.

-(c) The issuing court shall, within three (3) business days after issuance of a risk protection order, forward all available identifying information concerning the respondent, along with the date of order issuance, to the department of safety.
+- (c) The issuing court shall, within three (3) business days after issuance of a temporary mental health order of protection, forward all available identifying information concerning the respondent, along with the date of order issuance, to the department of safety.
 Upon receipt of the information, the department shall determine if the respondent has a handgun carry permit issued pursuant to § 39-17-1351 or § 39-17-1366.
-If the respondent does have a handgun carry permit, then the department must immediately suspend the permit.

-(d) If a risk protection order is vacated before its end date, the clerk of the court shall, on the day of the order to vacate, forward a copy of the order to the department of safety and the appropriate law enforcement agency specified in the order to vacate.
+If the respondent does have a handgun carry permit, then the department must immediately suspend the permit. - (d) If a temporary mental health order of protection is vacated before its end date, the clerk of the court shall, on the day of the order to vacate, forward a copy of the order to the department of safety and the appropriate law enforcement agency specified in the order to vacate.
 Upon receipt of the order, the law enforcement agency shall promptly remove the order from any computer-based system in which it was entered pursuant to subsection (b).
-39-17-1372.

-(a) A person who makes a false statement under oath in a hearing held pursuant to § 39-17-1367 in regard to any material matter commits perjury under § 39-16-702.

-(b) A person who has in the person's custody or control a firearm or any ammunition or who purchases, possesses, or receives a firearm or any ammunition with knowledge that the person is prohibited from doing so by an order issued pursuant to § 39-17-1367 commits a Class E felony.
+- (a) A person who makes a false statement under oath in a hearing held pursuant to § 39-17-1367 in regard to any material matter commits aggravated perjury under § 39-16-703. - (b) A person who has in the person's custody or control a firearm or any ammunition or who purchases, possesses, or receives a firearm or any ammunition with knowledge that the person is prohibited from doing so by an order issued pursuant to § 39-17-1367 commits a Class E felony.